wilzwert/symfony-project-starter/README.md

 There are 2 tests suites by default : 'Unit' and 'Integration'.
 You can use the `--testsuites` command line option to select one.

 Important : all integration tests (extending KernelTestCase, WebTestCase...) filenames MUST end with 'IT.php' to be detected.
-This is a personal convention ; it can be changed in the `isIntegrationTest` method [symfony/tests/bootstrap/TestSuiteService.php](symfony/tests/bootstrap/TestSuiteService.php).
+This is a personal convention ; it can be changed in the `isIntegrationTest` method in [TestSuiteService.php](symfony/tests/bootstrap/TestSuiteService.php).

 TestContainers are only started in integration testing ; unit tests by definition don't need them and run much faster.
 By default, in integration testing, 2 test containers are created :